SiliconLabs/wiseconnect/examples/snippets/ble/ble_heart_rate_profile/readme.md

    - UUID: 0x180D

    **Note:** Refer the [Adding Services](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server the EFR connect mobile APP as advertiser.

 4. Add the characteristic services and their coresponding properties as shown below
    | S.No | Name | UUID | Property |
    |------|------|------|----------|
    |1|Heart Rate Measurement | 0x2A37 | Notify|
    |2|Body sensor Location | 0x2A38 | Read|
    |3|Heart Rate Control Point | 0x2A39 | Write|

    **Note:** Refer the [Adding Characteristics and Descriptors](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server in the EFR connect mobile APP.

 5. Enable the **Heart rate** service.

 6. Configure the advertiser.

 **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the EFR connect mobile APP as advertiser.

 7. When Silicon Labs device is configured as **CLIENT** specified in the macro **GATT_ROLE**, scans for remote device and tries to connect with the remote device specified in `RSI_BLE_DEV_ADDR or RSI_REMOTE_DEVICE_NAME` macro.

 8. Get all GATT profiles of remote device and Search for profile specified in the macro `RSI_BLE_HEART_RATE_SERVICE_UUID`.
-And get all characteristics of the heartrate service and verify the characteristic `RSI_BLE_HEART_RATE_MEASUREMENT_UUID` which has notify property.
+And get all characteristics of the heart rate service and verify the characteristic `RSI_BLE_HEART_RATE_MEASUREMENT_UUID` which has notify property.

 9. Observe notify property is enabled in the GATT server and indicates to the GATT client whenever the value is updated at server .